-During 2021, the Board considered the independence of its directors and concluded that Tomas Heyman, Ellen Marram, Howard Mayer, Redonda Miller, Rene Russo, Anand Shah and Michael Wyzga were independent directors in accordance with Rule 5605(a)(2) of the Nasdaq Listing Rules.
-The Board made these determinations after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and the Company, its senior management and its independent auditors.
-In making this determination, the Board found that none of these directors had a material or other disqualifying relationship with the Company.
+Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and the Company, its senior management and its independent auditors, the Board has affirmatively determined that [].
+In making this determination, the Board found that none of these directors or nominees for director had a material or other disqualifying relationship with the Company.